 Once you have that, you can download the cover template that will show you the bleed areas to stay away from when creating your cover.
 Go to https://kdp.amazon.com/cover-calculator and enter in all the information they want.

-1. Paperback or hardback That’s your choice, and I would imagine the instructions on how to do the cover are the same.
-I’ve never done a hardback so I don’t know if it’s worth the time or not.
+1. Paperback or hardback That’s your choice, and the the instructions on how to do the cover are the same.
+I’ve made hardcover editions and after a while took them down.
+They didn’t sell and it didn’t seem worth it to keep them on my product page.
+Going forward, I won’t offer hardcovers–to me, they aren’t worth the time or expense of the ISBN number.

 2. Because you’re not creating a coffee table book or a cook book that requires colored pages (those projects are beyond the scope of this blog post) choose a black and white interior.